 San Diego Aviation Accident Attorneys

-At Casey Gerry, we remain current at the forefront of knowledge of aviation law.
-Several of our attorneys have completed private ground school, including Scott Cummins who flew as a licensed pilot and has specialized in aviation litigation for over 40 years.
-Our team working together in the aviation area includes managing partner David Casey, Robert Francavilla (San Diego Trial Lawyer of the Year 2016), Scott Cummins, Jason Evans, and Adam Levine.
+Additionally, several of our attorneys have completed private ground school and have been in the cockpit, including Scott Cummins who flew as a licensed pilot and has specialized in aviation litigation for more than 40 years.
+Working with Scott Cummins, our aviation team includes managing partner David S. Casey, Jr., Robert J. Francavilla (San Diego Trial Lawyer of the Year 2016), Jason C. Evans and Adam B. Levine.

 When a crash occurs, whether it is a small private aircraft or a massive airliner, it has a catastrophic impact on families.
-In helping families face these devastating tragedies, we are able to bring our extensive experience, history of results, and aviation knowledge to bear on our clients’ behalf.
-Our firm is in its 70th year and we have the financial wherewithal to represent our clients against defendants and corporations that can be powerful and financially strong.
+In helping families face these devastating tragedies, we are able to bring our extensive experience, history of results and aviation knowledge to bear on our clients’ behalf.
+Our firm is in its 70th year and we have the resources to represent our clients against defendants and corporations that can be powerful and financially strong.

-We understand the complexities of aviation law and work closely with our clients to help them find the right answers.
-The challenges in aviation cases are unique and, having litigated many cases, we are better able to help our clients through the challenges that can be presented from federal and state preemption, coordinating litigation with ongoing investigations with the National Transportation Safety Board, to analyzing highly technical issues involved in aircraft maintenance, flight procedures, weather patterns, computer instrument performance, and engine performance.
-We work with the leading experts in the United States to address these issues.
+We understand the complexities of aviation law and work closely with our clients to help them find answers.
+Having litigated many cases, we help our clients through the challenges that present themselves, like coordinating litigation with ongoing investigations by the National Transportation Safety Board, fighting legal issues including preemption, and analyzing highly technical issues of maintenance and flight procedures, weather patterns, and computer and engine performance.
+We work with the leading experts in the United States to address these and other issues.

 At CaseyGerry, we pride ourselves on thorough investigations and analysis, leaving no stone unturned and holding the responsible parties accountable.
 Using our time-tested and proven process, we help victims and their families maximize their recovery of damages, including lost wages, medical expenses, and fair compensation for their pain and suffering.
 We move quickly, stay aware of any changes to state and federal laws and court systems that affect our clients — and most importantly, we treat each client with compassion through their loss and trauma.